First Alert Hardwired Photoelectric Smoke and Carbon Monoxide Alarm with Voice and Location Feature - SC7010BV

 Photoelectric Sensor Warns of Smoldering Fires

-The First Alert PC910 Smoke Alarm comes equipped with a photoelectric sensor to provide the earliest possible warning of fire.
+This First Alert Combination Alarm comes equipped with a photoelectric sensor to provide the earliest possible warning of fire.
 The sensor is optimized to detect larger smoke particles produced by smoldering fires, such as those caused by unextinguished cigarettes.
 It also distinguishes between real threats and smoke/vapor produced during showering, cooking, and other everyday activities, helping minimize the number of false alarms.
 A patented smoke entry system helps ensures reliable detection by providing a direct air pathway to the sensor.

 Electrochemical Sensor Monitors CO Levels